-You never stop learning how to improve your writing.
+You never stop learning how to improve your writing skills.
 The art of writing is a craft, and the more you write, the better it gets each day.

-Every writer wants to learn more and hone their writing skills.
-But there are so many facets to creative writing that it can be a little overwhelming.
+Every writer wants to learn more and hone their writing.
+But creative writing has so many facets that it can be a little overwhelming.

-If you are writing a novel or articles, you don’t want to agonize over grammar, syntax, or lexis.
-You want your words to flow as naturally as possible in the writing process.
+If you are writing a novel or an article, you don’t want to agonize over grammar, syntax, or lexis.
+You want your words to flow naturally in the writing process.

 However, there are simple ways to keep improving.
-If you can keep the following ten points in mind as you write, they will help you turn average writing into excellent writing.
+Keeping the following ten points in mind as you write will help you turn average writing into excellent writing.

-These are not strict rules that you need to obey with every word you write.
+These are not strict rules you need to obey with every word you write.

-But most of all, you want your readers to enjoy or gain value from reading the words you’ve written.
+But most of all, you want your readers to enjoy or gain value from reading your words.

 By keeping the following ten points in mind as you write, your writing will continue to improve.